conductiveIT/OCR-Pseudocode-to-Python/README.md

 ## Limitations
 Keywords **must** be in UPPERCASE as the code only checks for words in uppercase.
 This is different to the OCR specification - the words are the same, it is just they must be in uppercase.

+Blocks of code (if statements / loops / etc.) must be indented as per Python.

 ## TODO
 - [x] comments using //
 - [x] global keyword